Duck-Pass/docs/README.md

 - Remove logins from the vault
 - Vault timeout: after n minutes of inactivity the vault become blocked and encrypted
 - Generate secure password
-- Store notes securely
-- (FIDO2?)

 # Non-functional requirements

 - Application usage:
   - The application must not be usable if the user is not logged in.
 They will be redirected to the home page, the login page and the account creation page.
   - When the account is created, the application must check that the password contains at least 8 characters and complies with at least 3 of the 4 following constraints: Use lower case, upper case, numbers and special characters.

 - End-To-End Encryption (E2EE):
   - The data is encrypted from the moment the user enters it and throughout the process until it is stored on the server.
 On the server, the data remains encrypted until it returns to the user's device, where it is decrypted locally.